Dixville Notch, New Hampshire: Midnight voting tradition

 Dixville Notch was granted the authority to conduct its own elections in 1960 and chose to open its polls at midnight.
 In 1964, the primary election returns were the first in New Hampshire to be reported by UPI and the Associated Press.
-Since then, Dixville Notch has gained international media attention as the first community to vote in the presidential primary season (since New Hampshire's primary is required by state law to be scheduled earlier than any competitor).
+Since then, Dixville Notch has gained international media attention as the first community to vote in the presidential primary season, since New Hampshire's primary is required by state law to be scheduled earlier than any competitor.
 Dixville Notch also votes at midnight in the general presidential election in November, although this usually attracts less press attention than primary voting.

 Although most New Hampshire polling stations open around sunrise and close in the early evening, Dixville Notch takes advantage of a state law that allows a precinct to close if all registered voters in that precinct have cast ballots.
 Consequently, all registered voters in Dixville Notch gather and are counted before the balloting takes place.
-The "Ballot Room" of the Balsams Hotel resort served as the polling place until a recent fire; this room featured separate voting booths for each citizen.
+The "Ballot Room" of the Balsams Hotel resort served as the polling place until a recent fire.
+This room featured separate voting booths for each citizen.

-The tradition was first organized by prominent Dixville Notch resident Neil Tillotson (1898 – October 17, 2001), who was traditionally the first voter; he would reportedly hold his ballot over the ballot box while watching his wristwatch.
+The tradition was first organized by prominent Dixville Notch resident Neil Tillotson (1898 – October 17, 2001), who was traditionally the first voter.
+He would reportedly hold his ballot over the ballot box while watching his wristwatch.
 At the moment of midnight, Tillotson would drop the ballot into the ballot box and the rest of the town's residents would follow suit.
 Since Tillotson's death from pneumonia in 2001 at the age of 102, the first voter has been chosen by random ballot beforehand.

-In the presidential election of November 2, 2004, the village had 26 registered voters, roughly half of whom were registered as Republican; the other half were registered "undeclared" or unaffiliated with a party.
-New Hampshire law, however, allows a voter to declare or change a party affiliation upon arriving at the polling place, meaning that a number of the town's independent voters vote in the Democratic party primary.
+In the presidential election of November 2, 2004, the village had 26 registered voters, roughly half of whom were registered as Republican.
+The other half were registered "undeclared" or unaffiliated with a party.
+New Hampshire law allows a voter to declare or change a party affiliation upon arriving at the polling place, meaning that a number of the town's independent voters vote in the Democratic party primary.

-The votes are counted immediately after all are received; the Dixville Notch results of the primary (and now the Hart's Location ones as well) often lead morning news programs on election day.
+The votes are counted immediately after all are received.
+The Dixville Notch results of the primary, and now the Hart's Location ones as well, often lead morning news programs on election day.
 During every election year between 1968 and 2012, the candidate with the plurality of Dixville Notch's voters has been the eventual Republican nominee for president.
-On the Democratic side, however, the village's election results have less often predicted the nominee.
+On the Democratic side, the village's election results have less often predicted the nominee.
 In 2000, for example, Bill Bradley won the most votes among Dixville Notch's Democratic primary voters, although Al Gore was the party's eventual nominee.